auuecker/Issues_Repo/README.md

 # Issues

-Post Issues from work repo here
+Post Issues from work repos in this GitHUB repo